hoanganhduc/hoanganhduc.github.io/misc.md

 # Getting Scientific Papers/Books/etc.

-If you cannot get a paper,  **get in touch with the (corresponding) author(s) to ask for a copy before trying the following resources.** I **DO NOT** recommend you to get scientific papers/books/etc. from these resources, but you may probably need them sometimes.
+If you cannot get a paper,  **get in touch with the (corresponding) author(s) to ask for a copy before trying the following resources.** I **DO NOT** recommend you to get scientific papers/books/etc. from these resources, but you may probably need them in certain circumstances.

 * [Mutual Aid-Science Community](http://www.wosonhj.com/) - you may get published papers by asking people in the community for help.
 * [Sci-Hub](https://sci-hub.se/).